Simple and Practical Mental Health

 FDA-approved indications

-1. As oral formulation for:
+1. As an oral formulation:

 a.
 Schizophrenia in adults and adolescents